ploki/yanapack/README.md

 ### Number formats

-In both Forth context or in the netlist definition, only real floating point numbers are permitted.
-The numbers are represented as usual and the following are all valid figures
+In both the Forth context and the netlist definition, only real floating-point numbers are allowed.
+The numbers are represented in the usual format, and the following examples demonstrate valid figures:
  - 1
  - 1.2
  - .56
  - .68e-3

-In addition, there are several suffixes to perform basic conversions and scaling.
+In addition, there are several suffixes used to perform basic conversions and scaling.
  - __f__: * 10^-15
  - __p__: * 10^-12
  - __n__: * 10^-9